 The JSCs are expected to be progressively operational from January 2023 and will have a strong connection to the newly established Jobs and Skills Australia.

 Skills Organisations Pilots

-Three Skills Organisations Pilots - in the human services care, digital technologies and mining industries - commenced in 2020.
-These pilots are trialing new ways of working to shape the national training system to be more responsive to the skills needs for industries - from the identification of skills needs, to qualifications development, through to improving the quality of training delivery and assessment.
-Lessons from the pilots will help inform broader improvements to the national training system and enhance the role and leadership of industry.
+Three Skills Organisations Pilots — in the human services care, digital technologies and mining industries — were established in 2020.
+The pilots trialed ways to better shape the national training system to be more responsive to the skills needs for industries — from the identification of skills needs, to qualifications development, through to improving the quality of training delivery and assessment.

 Industry peak bodies

 Industry peak bodies and trade unions provide a voice for their members and represent the interests of industry sectors.
 Key national peak bodies include: